Q. What does it cost per square foot to build one of your homes or cottage designs?

 Q. Can I purchase a plan study set rather than ordering the whole set of plans?

-A. No, we do not provide study sets due to copyright considerations.
-We can send you a page from the plan book for you to view.
+A. No, we do not provide study sets due to copyright considerations, but we can send you a page from the plan book for you to view.

 Q. What types of foundations are available?